timescale/docs/self-hosted/multinode-timescaledb/multinode-ha.md

 configuration needs to be applied to each node independently.

-To replicate data at the chunk level, you can use the built-in capabilities of multi-node TimescaleDB to avoid having to replicate entire data nodes.
+To replicate data at the chunk level, you can use the built-in capabilities of multi-node Timescale to avoid having to replicate entire data nodes.
 The access node still relies on a streaming replication standby, but the data nodes need no additional configuration.
 Instead, the existing pool of data nodes share